-Inflation rate falls slightly despite rise in oil prices
+Inflation falls unexpectedly to lowest rate in 18 months

-The rate of Consumer Price Index inflation fell to 6.7% in August from 6.8% in July, the Office for National Statistics said.
+The Office for National Statistics (ONS) said inflation was 6.7 per cent in August, down from 6.8 per cent in July, defying chancellor Jeremy Hunt’s suggestions that the UK may experience a “blip” amid rising fuel prices.

+It marks the lowest rate since February last year.
+Analysts had predicted inflation to accelerate last month to a reading of 7.1 per cent due to a sharp rise in motor fuel amid a rebound in oil prices.

-Grant Fitzner, chief economist at the ONS, said: “The rate of inflation eased slightly this month driven by falls in the often-erratic cost of overnight accommodation and air fares, as well as food prices rising by less than the same time last year.
+Grant Fitzner, the ONS’s chief economist, said: “The rate of inflation eased slightly this month driven by falls in the often-erratic cost of overnight accommodation and air fares, as well as food prices rising by less than the same time last year.

 “This was partially offset by an increase in the price of petrol and diesel compared with a steep decline at this time last year, following record prices seen in July 2022.

-“Core inflation has slowed this month by more than the headline rate, driven by lower services prices.”
+Core inflation has slowed this month by more than the headline rate, driven by lower services prices.”

+Chancellor Jeremy Hunt said: “Today’s news shows the plan to deal with inflation is working – plain and simple.

+“But it is still too high which is why it is all the more important to stick to our plan to halve it so we can ease the pressure on families and businesses.

 Despite the fall in the Consumer Price Index, shadow chancellor Rachel Reeves said: “The UK is forecast to have the highest inflation of any major economy this year.